 We sell our online marketing services directly and through our distribution network.
-We have historically acquired our P4P customers primarily through our nationwide network of distributors and, to a lesser extent, through our direct sales force.
+Historically, we have acquired our P4P customers primarily through our nationwide network of third-party distributors and, to a lesser extent, through our direct sales force.
 In early 2005, we started to establish direct sales offices in a number of major cities in China.
-Currently we have direct sales presence in Shanghai, Beijing and major cities in Guangdong Province, including Shenzhen, Guangzhou, and Dongguan.
+Currently, we have direct sales presence in Shanghai, Beijing and major cities in Guangdong Province.

 Our distributors provide numerous services, including identifying customers, collecting payments, assisting customers in setting up accounts with us, suggesting keywords to maximize ROI and engaging in other marketing and educational services aimed at acquiring customers.
+We offer discounts to distributors as consideration for their services.
 We have relied on distributors for several reasons.
-Our P4P customer base in China is geographically diverse and fragmented as most of our P4P customers are SMEs located in different regions in China.
+Our P4P customer base in China is geographically diverse and fragmented, as most of our P4P customers are SMEs located in different regions in China.
 Moreover, SMEs are generally less experienced with online marketing as compared to large companies and therefore benefit from the extensive services provided by distributors.
-Finally, secure online payment and credit card systems are at early stages of development in China.
-Distributors serve as an efficient and effective channel to reach SME customers throughout China and collect payments from them.
+Finally, secure online payment and credit card systems are in early stages of development in China.
+Distributors serve as an important channel to reach SME customers throughout China and collect payments from them.

-We offer our tailored marketing solutions to medium and large corporate customers primarily through our direct sales force.
+We offer our tailored marketing solutions to medium and large corporate customers through third-party agencies and our direct sales force.
 We have local sales staff in Beijing, Shanghai and major cities in Guangdong Province, including Shenzhen, Guangzhou, and Dongguan, covering the largest regional markets for our online advertising services.